cloudfoundry/bpm-release/docs/internal/releasing.md

 ## Process

-Currently, creating a new release of bpm involves manually triggering a couple of concourse builds and creating a Github release through the web interface.
+Creating a new release of bpm involves manually triggering a couple of Concourse builds and creating a GitHub release through the web interface.
 The process is as follows:

-1. Finish accepting any delivered or finished stories.
+1. Ensure all delivered or finished stories have been accepted.

 1. Trigger the appropriate concourse build to bump the semantic version